Last Updated 1:37pm, 12 February 2021

 This is in comparison to care, workers, where it is more likely that only aprons, gloves and facemask will be needed.

 Details of what type of PPE should be used can be found in our guide for staff working within local authority, education, community and social care settings.
-Carers should refer to Table A for scenarios a to k.
-This is a live document so may change.

 Who needs PPE?